Best Maine Antique Stores and Vintage Markets: A Local’s Guide to Barn Sales, Thrift Shops & Flea Markets

 How to Use the Map

-Map Key: To help you navigate this vintage trail with ease, I’ve color-coded and icon-tagged each stop on the map:
+Map Key: To help you navigate this antique trail with ease, I’ve color-coded and icon-tagged each stop on the map:

 • Green pins with shopping baskets = Thrift Stores

-• Brown pins with shopping baskets = Antique Shops
+• Brown pins with shopping baskets = Antique Stores

 • Red pins with fork & knife icons = Recommended Local Restaurants